 The Student Accommodation Section encourages frank and constructive dialogue between parties of different views to resolve conflicts and disputes.
 On cases related to grievances on sound level at the Student Residence, students should first try to resolve their grievances through discussion with the person who is most closely concerned with the subject matter.
 Apologies and possible redress could help settle the grievances.

 However, in the event that a preferred mode of informal resolution fails, residents may make his/ her grievances heard by approaching the Hall/College Tutor.
-Or when necessary, residents may approach their respective Resident Community Officer for guidance.
-As for grievances related to noise or excessive nuisance in the Student Residence which could not be resolved with the help of the Hall/College Tutor, residents may submit their grievances through an online form HERE.
+Or when necessary, residents may approach their respective Residential Life Officer for guidance.

 Guidelines on Resident Grievance